 import numpy as np import holoviews as hv hv.extension('bokeh')

-+):** A collection of any HoloViews objects to be displayed side by side.
+A Layout is a collection of HoloViews objects that are related in some way, to be displayed side-by-side.
+Like

 You can build a